 A b o u t

-Born in Glasgow, Ryan Corbett is a classical accordionist who has been described as “one of Scotland’s most exciting young musicians” (The Scotsman).
-This year he graduated from the Royal Conservatoire of Scotland, where he will commence his postgraduate studies after summer.
+Born in Glasgow in 1999, Ryan Corbett is a classical accordionist who has been described as “one of Scotland’s most exciting young musicians” (The Scotsman).
+When Ryan was eleven his grandmother gave him a small accordion on which he taught himself to play Scottish traditional music, he started learning with Djordje Gajic at the age of fourteen and continues to do so.
+Ryan graduated from the Royal Conservatoire of Scotland, where he is currently enrolled on the master’s course.
 Previously, he studied at the Music School of Douglas Academy and St Mary’s Music School.
-Ryan began playing accordion aged eleven and was self-taught until he started learning with Djordje Gajic at the age of fourteen.
-His repertoire ranges from Baroque keyboard works, to original contemporary compositions for accordion.

 Ryan plays a Bayan Spectrum classical piano accordion made by Bugari Armando in Castelfidardo, Italy.
 This was made possible by the generous support of private sponsors, the John Mather Trust, and Dewar Arts Awards.
 Ryan is grateful to the Cross Trust, Drake Calleja Trust, Countess of Munster Musical Trust, RCS Scholarship Fund and Help Musicians UK for supporting his studies.